From the January 2018 issue of Acoustic Guitar | BY PETE MADSEN

 The Acoustic Resonance knob allows the player to create a balance between a pickup and the guitar’s natural resonance.
 It offers three options: 1) Natural: uncolored sound, 2) Wide: mellow and warm, with a little more emphasis on bass, and 3) Bright: putting more emphasis on the higher frequencies.
 Although I didn’t get a chance to use the AD-10 in a live setting, it’s clear that the Acoustic Resonance option would be great for gigging musicians dealing with room situations requiring less or more acoustic definition.

-The rear panel has two inputs for two separate instruments, or for a stereo instrument with double outs.
+There are two inputs mostly intended for dual outputs from a single guitar, or for two guitars on stage for easy transitions between songs.
+The stereo output is more for the effects such as Reverb.
 There’s also an effects send and return and a 1/4-inch line out (L/R), as well as XLR line outs (L/R), a stereo/mono switch, an input for an expression pedal, and a USB out for interfacing with a computer.

 I plugged a Martin OM-28V (outfitted with a Fishman Eclipse pickup) into the AD-10, and the pedal into the Schertler JAM 150 amp that I use for most of my local gigs.
 On top of the AD-10, the controls for the EQ and effect are laid out neatly, with easy-to-read lettering.
 I was happy to see that the trio of foot controls—Boost, Delay, and Tuner/Mute—are offset at an angle to help prevent errant toe manipulation of the knobs.